key292sol/Maze-Creation-And-Path-Finding/README.md

 # Maze Creation and Path Finding

 This is a repository to store the implementations of various maze generation and maze solving algorithms.
-It can run using IDE or command line terminal.
+I haven't tried running it outside VS Code.

 The main method can be found in main/Main.java class

 ## Maze Generation Algorithms:
-- Randomized Depth First Search
+- Randomized Depth First Search (Backtracker)
 - Randomized Prim's
+- Hunt and Kill
+- Binary Tree Maze generation
+- Sidewinder

 ## Path Finding Algorithms:
 - Depth First Search (DFS)